 Utopia Art Sydney

-Kylie Stillman's Scape is a free-standing stack of over 200 hand-cut plywood panels.
-The work continues Stillman’s use of everyday materials and follows her use of books and papers to form the objects into which she carves.
-These often enigmatic ‘blocks' have a presence in themselves and, in this case, from one side Stillman has formed a solid and impenetrable wall.
-But on the other side she has carved into each sheet to reveal a small section of a forest.
-In her trademark style the form is removed from the block and it is the resultant shadow lines and revealed textures that create the pretence of a forest that is in fact not there at all.
+Kylie Stillman’s Scape is a free-standing stack of over 200 hand-cut plywood panels.
+The work continues Stillman’s use of everyday materials, which has previously included stacks of books and papers from which the artist has carved words and images.
+These often enigmatic ‘blocks’ have a presence in themselves and, in this case, from one side Stillman has formed a solid and impenetrable wall.
+But on the other side she has carved into each sheet to reveal a small section of a forest in relief.
+In her trademark style the solid form is removed from the block, leaving the negative imprint of the forest, a ghosting that reveals the stratified layers of the plywood stack.

-This is a conundrum too, as the view of the woods is created by the removal of wood.
+This is a conundrum, that a view of the woods is created by the removal of wood.
 This absence of the trees is not accidental, it is a lyrical prompt for the viewer to reconsider the origins of the materials we use to assemble our constructed world.
-The tangle of trees forms its own barrier of sorts but exists too as a picturesque view, a framed reminder of the natural world.

 Gold Waves (detail), 2017

-4 channels, 6 channels, 8 channels and 12 channels, continuous loop
+4 channels, 6 channels, 8 channels and 12 channels

 Martin Browne Contemporary, Sydney

 teamLab (formed 2001) is a Japanese art collective, an interdisciplinary group of ultratechnologists whose collaborative practice seeks to navigate the confluence of art, science, technology, design and the natural world.